in Solo Female Traveler / by Roofnest Team

 Q: Where are your favorite places to explore?
 What makes those spots special to you?

-Q: What drew you to solo traveling to begin with?
+Q: What drew you to solo traveling to being with?

 Q: Do you have any favorite pieces of gear you’d never be caught without?
 Why?